August 25, 2022

 Employees generally pay taxes in the state where they work, even if the business mostly operates in another location.
 Income tax and other taxes vary from one state to another.
 This means that you’ll need to adjust your tax withholding practices as you hire more employees who work in other states.

-Furthermore, you may need to register with the state unemployment office depending on whether you meet the criteria for a particular state.
+Furthermore, you may need to register with the state unemployment office depending on whether you meet the criteria in a particular state.
 Employers with full-time employees typically need to pay unemployment insurance in the states where those employees live.

 Taxes and other regulations vary dramatically between states, which makes things tricky for expanding businesses.
 Failing to meet any single requirement could lead to significant penalties for non-compliance.